-The Community Investment program enables states and communities to undertake necessary investments in public services and infrastructure to support the readiness and resiliency of installations, as well as to provide safe places for our service members and their families to live, work, and play.
+The Construction program enables states and communities to undertake necessary investments in public services and infrastructure to support the readiness and resiliency of installations, as well as to provide safe places for our service members and their families to live, work, and play.

 Department of Defense force modernization, whether through the Base Realignment and Closure process or other actions, can have negative impacts on state and local economies.
-The Downsizing program of assistance enables state and local governments to anticipate and respond to these changes.
+The Mission Realignment program of assistance enables state and local governments to anticipate and respond to these changes.

 The Industry Resilience program assists communities as they respond to defense changes, specifically a cancelled contract or the failure to proceed with a previously approved weapons system.
 In some cases, a reduction in defense spending that impacts the defense manufacturing base can also trigger assistance provided under this program.